px/cfapp-piwik-analytics/cloudflare.md

 #### Simple

-1. Turn it ON.
-2. Configure a 'Site ID' for the domain.
-Or it will use SiteId '1'
+1. Turn it ON, configure a 'Website ID' for the domain.
+Or it will by default use WebsiteId '1'
-3. Configure where 'piwik.js' is loaded.
-By default it will attempt to use cdnjs, otherwise '/piwik/piwik.js' will be tried.
+2. Configure where your Piwik Analytics is installed.
+By default it will attempt to use '/piwik' as the base URL.
+This is used to load the piwik.js library and also for the tracker destination.
-4. Input a tracker URL.
-By default it will use '/piwik/piwik.php' as the tracker url.
-5. Click **UPDATE**, if configured properly all pages should have Piwik Analytics tracking enabled on them.
+3. Click **UPDATE**, if configured properly all pages should have Piwik Analytics tracking enabled on them.

 ##### About Piwik